solana-program/multi-delegator/docs/001-multi-delegator-architecture.md

 1. Verify signer matches the MDA's `user` field
 2. Verify PDA derivation from `["MultiDelegate", user, token_mint]`
 3. Close account and transfer lamports to user

+> **Emergency kill switch:** Closing does not revoke existing delegation PDAs, but they
+> become non-transferable because the MultiDelegate account no longer exists.
+If the user
+> re-initializes, the new `init_id` invalidates all old delegations.
+This allows a user
+> to immediately cut off all delegatees in a single transaction without revoking each one
+> individually.
+The delegator can still call `revoke_delegation` on orphaned delegations
+> afterward to reclaim rent.

 ---